andifalk/cloud-security-workshop/README.md

 #### Step 1: Change Maven dependencies for resource server

+To start with this tutorial please navigate to the project __initial/product_ in your IDE.
+This is the starting point for all following implementation steps.

 The existing product server is using the base spring security lib to secure its endpoints using basic authentication and form login.

-To change these existing authentication machanisms to JWT authentication as a resource server we need to adapt the spring security dependencies, i.e. use the corresponding one for building a secure OAuth2/OIDC resource server instead of simple basic authentication.
+To change these existing authentication mechanisms to JWT authentication as a resource server we need to adapt the spring security dependencies, i.e. use the corresponding one for building a secure OAuth2/OIDC resource server instead of simple basic authentication.

 To perform this required change replace the following dependency in the existing maven _pom.xml_ file: